mosu001/hccm/README.md

 ## Issues to resolve

 - MO 2020/05/15 - HCCMLibrary seems to me to only allows an active and a passive entity in a ControlActivity, but activities are often two or more active entities
+- JC 2020/05/20 - Git and GitHub Guide Table of Contents is being difficult, need to manually update it

 ## Useful Links